bhumisha/SocialShout/README.md

     user or other friend/users can also add their reactions on thoughts which are shared by users.

 ### Technology
-- MVC (Model View Controller) pattern
+    - MVC (Model View Controller) pattern -This project we dont have View.
     - Mongoose api which help to connect Mongo DB
-    - Mongo Db
+    - Mongo Db ( you can install mongo thru homebrew)
     - Node.JS
     - Express